 Caffeine, alcohol, and smoking are common culprits in sleep disturbance as well.
 Even the habit of having a nightcap to relax in the evening can impair your sleep.
 Though it may help you fall asleep faster, alcohol actually interferes with restorative sleep phases later in the night.

 The same can be said for nicotine.
-How long you can go without a smoke after you wake up?
-If you cannot go more than 30 minutes, you may awaken at night with nicotine withdrawal.
+If you cannot go more than 30 minutes without smoking after you wake up, then you may also awaken at night with nicotine withdrawal.

 Night-shift work or rotating shifts can throw off your normal sleep-wake rhythm.
 Working long hours and having jet lag can also lead to insomnia.
 A disrupted schedule often includes irregular diet and exercise, both of which are important for good rest.